betapcode/flutter_sockets/README.md

 # flutter_sockets
-Example of flutter web sockets

-https://www.didierboelens.com/2018/06/web-sockets---build-a-real-time-game/
+I've implemented to a working app this example of flutter web sockets done by Didier Boelens.
+He wrote an article about it: https://www.didierboelens.com/2018/06/web-sockets---build-a-real-time-game/